projectceladon/celadon-documentation/source/getting_started/on-container.rst

 The last command is optional if you want to run the Docker as a non-root user.
 Restart your session for changes to take effect.

-On the target device, CIC currently requires Linux kernel version 4.14.20 or later, which is available in most Linux distributions such as Clear Linux, Rancher OS, and Ubuntu Linux, etc. The setup instructions listed above are based on Ubuntu 16.04 LTS distribution.
+On the target device, CIC currently requires Linux kernel version 4.14.20 or later, which is available in most Linux distributions such as Clear Linux, Rancher OS, and Ubuntu Linux.
+The setup instructions previously listed are based on Ubuntu 16.04 LTS distribution.

 Build the CIC Package
 ---------------------